 Sorry, we're currently closed.
 Please call NHS 111

-World Menopause Day – Thursday 18th October 2024 You, Me & COPD roadshow COVID 19 SPRING BOOSTER PROGRAMME Cost Of Living Crisis – Helpful Links The Effects of Social Media on Mental Health Kooth & Qwell mental health support The reading womb Fibromyalgia support group Travel Vaccinations Don’t ignore your cervical screening invite
+Our Christmas Carol Service Success!
+CHRISTMAS COLOURING COMPETITION You, Me & COPD roadshow COVID 19 SPRING BOOSTER PROGRAMME Cost Of Living Crisis – Helpful Links The Effects of Social Media on Mental Health Kooth & Qwell mental health support The reading womb Fibromyalgia support group Travel Vaccinations

 You do not require a doctor’s sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.